ptrckqn/shadibeshai-website/src/pages/lab.md

         help-seeking behaviours of minority groups.
 She hopes to use this research towards the development of more inclusive practices in clinical psychology.
+    - title: Matea Gerbeza
+      sub: Lab Coordinator
+      body: Matea completed her Honours (2022-23) under Dr. Beshai's supervision.
+She is now Depression Cognition and Culture Lab Coordinator.
+For her honours, Matea examined the associations between dispositional mindfulness and components of mental health literacy, specifically psychological distress recognition and mental help-seeking attitudes.
+        She is graduating (B.A.) in psychology in the Spring of 2023 with High Honours.
+Matea hopes to continue her training in the graduate program in clinical psychology, with a specific interest in adolescent eating disorders and children's anxiety.
+In the meantime, you can find her playing with her dog, Lupin, and cat, Finnick.
+      image: /uploads/25fe5783-0f11-40e7-9060-5d42067a6b71.jpg
 alumni:
   title: Lab Alumni
   bio:
+    - title: Sarah Gulash
+      sub: Former Honours Student
+      body: "Sarah Gulash (she/her) completed her BSc Honours degree in psychology under the supervision of Dr. Beshai.
+Her research focused on perceptions of mindfulness-based interventions (MBIs) and she examined whether various personality, demographic, and clinical factors predict these perceptions.
+This research will help identify whether an individual is likely to perceive MBIs favourably based on their dispositions.
+This will lead to future research on the relationship between MBI perceptions and the outcomes or success of MBIs.
+She is hoping to pursue graduate studies in clinical psychology. "
+      image: /uploads/sarah-s-photo-.jpeg
     - title: Anthony L Elsom
       body: "Anthony completed his B.A (Honours) in Psychology at the University of Regina.
 His thesis focused on determining the correlates of suicide